KBFB

 KBFB (97.9 FM) is a commercial radio station with an urban contemporary radio format, known as "97.9 The Beat."
 It is licensed to Dallas, Texas and serves the Dallas–Fort Worth metroplex.
-KBFB is owned by Urban One, its studios and offices, along with sister station KZMJ, are in the Galleria Area in North Dallas.
+KBFB is owned by Urban One.
+KBFB's studios and offices are in the Galleria Area in North Dallas.

 KBFB has an effective radiated power (ERP) of 100,000 watts.
 The station's transmitter is off Plateau Street in Cedar Hill, amid the towers for other Dallas–Fort Worth area FM and TV stations.
 KBFB broadcasts using HD Radio technology.